KNOWING YOUR CLIENT’S WORK HISTORY

 Many times claimants may not know the exact date they stopped working.
 Other times, a client may not know why they chose the exact date they picked for their alleged onset date.
 Sometimes they are helped along by Social Security field office workers who suggest that a claimant pick “the last day they were able to work,” which doesn’t always coincide with the last time the claimant attempted to work.
 Unfortunately, this can all lead to problems down the line if there are earnings after the alleged onset date of disability (AOD).
 The easiest and fastest way to address this is to get a copy of the claimant’s wage history as soon as possible.
 By doing this, you are able to timely address the issue of the alleged onset date of disability and post-AOD earnings.
 Perhaps you will need to argue that there was an unsuccessful work attempt.
 Perhaps your client will need to obtain documentation that the earnings showing up on his or her record are from worker’s compensation or from excess sick leave that was paid after he or she stopped working.
 Perhaps you will need to talk with your client about amending his or her onset date of disability.
 In any of these situations, it’s best to get ahead of the issue at the beginning of the case.

-The disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law fight for claimants throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana to obtain the Social Security disability benefits they deserve.
-For a free case evaluation, contact one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111.
+The disability attorneys at Gardberg & Kemmerly, P.C. fight for claimants throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana to obtain the Social Security disability benefits they deserve.
+For a free case evaluation, contact one of the experienced disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111.